4 Unexpected Causes Of Swollen Breasts In Newborns

 3. How do I know if my baby girl has breast buds?

-During infancy, any small, disc-shaped lump under the areola could be a breast bud.
+Any small, disc-shaped lump in the baby’s breast under the areola could be a breast bud.
 Mostly, a breast bud can be felt under the nipple and areola in babies (6).

 Infographic: Things To Remember About Swollen Breasts In Newborn